rdkit/shape-it/README.md

 ## History of shape-it and how to cite

-Shape-it is a rewrite of the original Pharao code that was developed in 2008 by Silicos (Jonatan Taminau, Gert Thijs and [Hans De Winter](https://github.com/hansdewinter)).
+Shape-it is a shape-only rewrite of the original Pharao code that was developed in 2008 by Silicos (Jonatan Taminau, [Gert Thijs](https://github.com/gertthijs) and [Hans De Winter](https://github.com/hansdewinter)).
+It is based on the alignment method described by Grant and Pickup (*J. Phys.
+Chem.* 1995, **99**, 3503).
 If you use this code in your research, we would appreciate if you would include the following citation in your publication:

-Taminau, J.; Thijs, G.; De Winter, H. (2008) ‘Pharao: Pharmacophore alignment and optimization’, J. Mol.
+Taminau, J.; Thijs, G.; De Winter, H. (2008) ‘Pharao: Pharmacophore alignment and optimization’, *J. Mol.
 Graph.
-Model.
-27, 161-169
+Model.* **27**, 161-169